 There is a proud architectural tradition that exists in the New England region of America.
 Small details are important to the authentic look and feel of homes in these states.
 Homes benefit from exterior shutters which incorporate historic elements that resonate with the culture.
 One important exterior shutter design feature integrates long side stiles that extend above the top rail or below the bottom rail.
 “Shutter horns” are common throughout the Northeast on both raised panel and louvered exterior shutters.

-Side stiles are the vertical wood components that run the full length of either side of an exterior shutter panel.
+Side stiles are the vertical wood or PVC components that run the full length of either side of an exterior shutter panel.
 A standard side stile is cut even with the top of the top rail and bottom of the bottom rail.
 Shutter horns lengthen the stiles beyond the top rail.
 Stiles that extend past the bottom of the panel are sometimes called “shutter tails” or “shutter feet.”
 Panels with either horns or tails have also been labeled “Boston shutters” or “New England shutters.”

 The reason for shutter horns on exterior shutters remains a bit of a mystery.
 There is speculation that expanded stiles were integral in positioning the outdoor window shutters in an open position with simple shutter hardware.
 Early shutter dogs may not have worked as effectively as they do today, or the shutter tails were designed to trigger the shutter dogs to open.
 Another theory figures shutter tails allowed for air to pass between the shutter and window sill, providing additional ventilation when closed.
 This would be particularly valuable with solid panel shutters which generally obstruct air circulation and allow the house to grow stale.